markusmobius/go-trafilatura/README.md

 What's not done yet:

-- Port `comparison.py` to compare between `go-trafilatura`, `go-readability` and `go-domdistiller`.
-However, I think it should be done in separate repository.
 - Port `htmldate`.
 It's a medium library which consists of around 900 lines of Python code (excluding unit tests), whose sole purpose is to extract publishing date of a web page.

 	I do wonder whether it's worth it to port the entire library, since it's only used for metadata extraction, only called twice in the whole code, and doesn't affect the extracted content in any way.